Ethnic, cultural and religious groups of Bahrain

 Bahrain is a nation in the Persian Gulf, in a strategical position in relation to the eastern coast of the Arabian Peninsula, Iran, Iraq and Oman.

 Shias

 Baharna

-The Baharna are regarded as the indigenous original pre-Islamic inhabitants of Bahrain.

-Baharna live in Manama, almost all the villages of the main island of Bahrain, several villages in the island of Muharraq in the north and in the island of Sitra to the east.
-They speak similar dialects, with slight variations between villages, although the villages of Sitra have dialects which differ considerably from those of the main island.
+Baharna mostly live in Manama, majority of the villages on the main island of Bahrain, several villages on the island of Muharraq, and in the island of Sitra to the east.
+They speak similar dialects, with slight variations between villages, with exception to the villages of Sitra which have dialects which differ considerably from those of the main island.

 Palm tree farming and fishing were the traditional economic activities of the Baharna.

 There are also Shia Arabs concentrated in several neighborhoods in Muharraq city.
-They originally came from Al-Hasa, they are "Hasawis".
+They originally came from Al-Hasa, they are considered to be "Hasawis".
 They are distinct from the Baharna from villages outside the city proper.
-As a result of their proximity to surrounding Sunni Arabs and Africans, they speak the Sunni dialect.
+As a result of their proximity to surrounding Sunni Arabs, they speak the Bahraini Sunni dialect.